raspishake/rsudp/docs/settings.rst

 Classroom demonstrations
 """""""""""""""""""""""""""""""""""

-For a classroom looking to detect jumps but not necessarily earthquakes:
+For a classroom looking to detect jumps but not necessarily earthquakes is below.
+The main difference here is that there is no bandpass filter applied to the signal before it is put into the STA/LTA algorithm, which changes the calculation needed for exceedence of the threshold.
+Adjust the :json:`"threshold"` downward, closer to :json:`1.7` if :json:`1.8` is too high.

 .. code-block:: json